yugr/rust-slides/features/cons/init/analysis.md

 [anonymous `mmap`'s](https://stackoverflow.com/a/65084762/2170527)
 zero-initialize mapped pages).

-Automatic variable initialization has been available in commercial C/C++ toolchains for a long time
+Automatic variable initialization has higher overhead and is less explored.
+It has been available in commercial C/C++ toolchains for a long time
 (e.g. Diag Data Compiler `-Xinit-locals-mask` option).
 It has also been a MISRA requirement for a long time.